microsoft/vscode-docs/docs/languages/typescript.md

 >**Tip:** To get a specific TypeScript version, specify `@version`.
 For example for TypeScript 2.0, you would use `npm install typescript@2.0.0`.

-Open a TypeScript or JavaScript file in your workspace and click on the TypeScript version number in the status bar to the workspace version of TypeScript.
+Then open a TypeScript or JavaScript file in the workspace and click on the TypeScript version number in the status bar.
 A message box will appear asking you which version of TypeScript VS Code should use:

 ![](images/typescript/select-ts-version-message.png)